Vikaspogu/blog/content/blog/couchbase-ssl/index.md

       secretName: couchbase-db-certs
 ```

-Next add `couchbase-ssl-volume` emptyDir volume mount to actual container so file can be access by couchbase.
+Next, add `couchbase-ssl-volume` emptyDir volume mount to the actual container so the file can be accessed by couchbase.

 ```yaml
 spec: